AdobeDocs/campaign.en/help/automation/campaign-opt/campaign-typologies.md

 By default, Campaign comes with built-in typologies and typology rules.

+A typology is a set of verification rules applied on all messages during delivery analysis.

 A campaign typology can contain several typology rules, but a delivery can only reference one typology.

 Built-in typology rules and typologies are available in the **[!UICONTROL Administration > Campaign management > Typology management]** node of Campaign Explorer.